What is Informal Care in Health and Social Care?

 Who Is an Informal Carer?

-In the UK, informal carers may qualify for recognition and support such as Carer’s Allowance, carers’ assessments, and workplace rights.
-These measures highlight the crucial role informal carers play in maintaining health, wellbeing, and social care for those in need.
+In the UK, informal carers may also be entitled to support such as Carer’s Allowance, carers’ assessments, and workplace rights, recognising the important role they play in supporting health and social care needs.

 Types of Informal Care